Lewis acids and bases: Applications of Lewis bases

-Nearly all electron pair donors that form compounds by binding transition elements can be viewed ligands.
+Nearly all electron pair donors that form compounds by binding transition elements can be viewed as ligands.
 Thus, a large application of Lewis bases is to modify the activity and selectivity of metal catalysts.
 Chiral Lewis bases, generally multidentate, confer chirality on a catalyst, enabling asymmetric catalysis, which is useful for the production of pharmaceuticals.
 The industrial synthesis of the anti-hypertension drug mibefradil uses a chiral Lewis base (R-MeOBIPHEP), for example.

 Hard and soft classification

 Lewis acids and bases are commonly classified according to their hardness or softness.
 In this context hard implies small and nonpolarizable and soft indicates larger atoms that are more polarizable.